plone/plone.recipe.zope2instance/README.txt

   Set the ZODB cache size, i.e. the number of objects which the ZODB cache will try to hold.
 Defaults to 5000.

+zodb-cache-size-bytes
+  Set the ZODB cache sizes in bytes.
+Requires ZODB 3.9 or later.

 zserver-threads
   Specify the number of threads that Zope's ZServer web server will use to service requests.
 You shouldn't change this unless you know what you are